James Peak Wilderness

 The trailheads are located in the Arapaho and Roosevelt National Forests near the mountain towns of Nederland and Rollinsville.

-The Indian Peaks Wilderness has 4 trails covering 20 miles.
-The East Portal trailhead begins at the Moffat Tunnel parking lot at the end of the East Portal Rd/Tolland Rd (a dirt road passable for most vehicles).
+The James Peak Wilderness has several trails covering 20 miles.
+The main access point for the wilderness is at the East Portal trailhead, which begins at the Moffat Tunnel parking lot at the end of the East Portal Rd/Tolland Rd (a dirt road passable for most vehicles).

-The very rough 4WD Rollins Pass Rd turns off the main road and provides access to Yankee Doodle Lake, Jenny Lake, the Needle Eye Tunnel and the Forest Lakes Trailhead.
+Note: Another access point for the wilderness is up the very rough 4WD Rollins Pass Rd, which turns off the main road and provides access to Yankee Doodle Lake, Jenny Lake, the Needle Eye Tunnel and the Forest Lakes Trailhead.

 Know Before You Go